d12frosted/elpa-mirror/gnu/jinx-readme.txt

 safely co-exist with Emacs's built-in spell-checker Ispell.

-Jinx's high performance and low resource usage comes from directly calling the widely-used API of the Enchant library (see [libenchant]).
+Jinx's high performance and low resource usage comes from directly calling the widely-used API of the [Enchant library].
 Jinx automatically compiles `jinx-mod.c' and loads the dynamic module at startup.
 By binding directly to the native Enchant API, Jinx avoids the slower backend process communication with Aspell.
 Enchant is widely used by other text editors and supports [Nuspell], [Hunspell], [Aspell] and a few language-specific backends.

 Jinx supports spell-checking multiple languages in the same buffer.
 See the `jinx-languages' variable to customize for multiple languages.
 Jinx